A causal convolutional neural network for multi-subject motion modeling and generation: Our approach

-\textbf{Decoder}.
-The decoder $\mathcal{\psi}_{D}$ maps the summed features from the SRBs to the PDF of the predicted motion.
-It is of a simple "ReLU-Conv1D" structure, where the convolution kernel size is also set to be $1$.
+Decoder $\mathcal{\psi}_{D}$ is a simple ``ReLU-Conv1D'' structure, where the convolution kernel size is set to $1$.
+It maps the summed features from the SRBs to the PDF of the predicted motion, as follows:

+where $\mathbf{\hat{\mu}}_n$ is a vector of channel-wise mean values.
+Vector $\mathbf{\sigma}_{n}$ is used to compute the final standard deviation values $\mathbf{\hat{\sigma}}_{n} = e^{-\mathbf{\sigma}_{n}}$.
+This element-wise operation ensures that we always obtain positive standard deviation values for $\mathbf{\hat{\sigma}}_{n}$.
+Subsequently, the poses at frame $n$ can be obtained by directly using the mean $\mathbf{\hat{\mu}}_n$ (default setting in our implementation), or they can be sampled from the predicted PDF.
+Note that the decoder can output $n$ frames each time during the training iterations, owing to the fully convolutional operations.

-\subsection{Training Loss}
+\subsection{Training loss}

-The training loss consists of four terms, a Gaussian loss $L_{G}$, a motion smoothness loss $L_{s}$, a foot contact label loss $L_{f}$ and a direction control loss $L_{d}$.
-It can be formulated into:
+The training loss consists of four terms: Gaussian loss $L_{G}$, motion smoothness loss $L_{s}$, foot-contact label loss $L_{f}$, and direction-control loss $L_{d}$.
+The training loss can be formulated as follows: